Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/wilderness-weather-and-environment.md

 Light Undergrowth: This functions as described in Forest Terrain, above.

+### Scree
-**Scree:** A field of shifting gravel, scree doesn't affect speed, but it can be treacherous on a slope.
+A field of shifting gravel, scree doesn't affect speed, but it can be treacherous on a slope.
 The DC of Balance and Tumble checks increases by 2 if there's scree on a gradual slope and by 5 if there's scree on a steep slope.
 The DC of Move silently checks increases by 2 if the scree is on a slope of any kind.

+### Dense Rubble
-**Dense Rubble:** The ground is covered with rocks of all sizes.
+The ground is covered with rocks of all sizes.
 It costs 2 squares of movement to enter a square with dense rubble.
 The DC of Balance and Tumble checks on dense rubble increases by 5, and the DC of Move Silently checks increases by +2.

+### Rock Wall
-**Rock Wall:** A vertical plane of stone, rock walls require DC 25 Climb checks to ascend.
+A vertical plane of stone, rock walls require DC 25 Climb checks to ascend.
 A typical rock wall is 2d4×10 feet tall in rugged mountains and 2d8×10 feet tall in forbidding mountains.
 Rock walls are drawn on the edges of squares, not in the squares themselves.

+### Cave Entrance
-**Cave Entrance:** Found in cliff and steep slope squares and next to rock walls, cave entrances are typically between 5 and 20 feet wide and 5 feet deep.
+Found in cliff and steep slope squares and next to rock walls, cave entrances are typically between 5 and 20 feet wide and 5 feet deep.
 Beyond the entrance, a cave could be anything from a simple chamber to the entrance to an elaborate dungeon.
 Caves used as monster lairs typically have 1d3 rooms that are 1d4×10 feet across.

+### Other Mountain Terrain Features
-**Other Mountain Terrain Features:** Most alpine meadows begin above the tree line, so trees and other forest elements are rare in the mountains.
+Most alpine meadows begin above the tree line, so trees and other forest elements are rare in the mountains.
 Mountain terrain can include active streams (5 to 10 feet wide and no more than 5 feet deep) and dry streambeds (treat as a trench 5 to 10